YashashriGawande/yashashrigawande/README.md

 - I am currently studying in pre-final year of my college in BTech at MITAOE Pune.
 - I am a Google Cloud Facilitator.
-- I am a 5 star coder in CPP and python on hackerrank.
+- 5 star coder in CPP and Python on Hackerrank.

 ### My Tech Stack